 5 STEPSHow to Use BMR Calculator

-reveal your body's baseline calorie needs with our BMR calculator.
-Learn to accurately input data, interpret results, and strategize weight loss, gain, or maintenance goals.
+Estimate your baseline calorie needs with our BMR calculator.
+Learn to accurately input data, interpret results, and plan weight loss, gain.

 ReadHow To Use